appgen/main/readme.md

 Downloader scripts are stored in the storeroom repository, and the actual downloads are stored in subdirectories.
 Almost **all** external data should be downloaded in the storeroom.
 The one exception is interactive data requests inside of the delivery (web application), like calling the Facebook API.
+The storeroom reads some of the data it downloads, but only enough to download more data.

 The kitchen takes the storeroom (with its various data submodules) as input and converts them into a form that the generated web applications can use.
 This